+LS 30C - This submersible pump lift station was in excellent condition overall.
+At the time of inspection, no pump issues were reported.
+The wet well and valve vault were in excellent condition.
+The piping and valves were in excellent condition.
+Valve vault had no water present at the time of inspection.
+The wet well and associated piping were in excellent condition.
+The electrical panel and water service were in excellent condition.
+The station underwent rehabilitation in 2023.

-LS 32B - This submersible pump lift station was in good condition.
-No pump issues were reported.
-The wet well and valve vault hatches were in good condition.
-Piping and valving were in good condition.
-Valve vault was dry at the time of site visit.
-The wet well and the liner were in good condition.
-The electrical panel was in fair condition with some wires damaged by apparent rat bites.
+LS 30E1 - This submersible pump lift station was in overall fair condition.
+At the time of inspection, no pump issues were reported.
+The wet well and valve vault were in fair condition.
+The piping and valves had major rust and were in fair condition.
+Valve vault had no water present at the time of inspection.
+The liner of the wet well requires rehabilitation.
+Some minor rust was observed on pipes in the wet well.
+Coating on all piping requires rehabilitation.
+The concrete pad is in poor condition, with multiple cracks on the concrete pad.
+The electrical panel was in fair condition.
 The water service was in good condition.

-LS 32I - This submersible pump lift station was in good condition.
-No pump issues were reported.
-The wet well and valve vault hatches were in good condition.
-Piping and valving were in fair condition with obvious signs of corrosion.
-Valve vault was full of water at the time of site visit.
-The wet well was in fair condition with signs of corrosion on the pipes and apparent rat bites on the wires.
-The electrical panel and the water service was in good condition.
+The station is on the list for future rehabilitation.

-LS 50B1 - This submersible pump lift station was in excellent condition.
-No pump issues were reported.
-The wet well and valve vault were recently replaced and were in excellent condition.
-Piping and valving were in excellent condition.
-Valve vault was dry at the time of site visit.
-The wet well and valve vault hatched were in excellent condition.
-The electrical panel was in excellent condition.
-There was a water leak on the water service backflow preventer.
-The fencing and concrete driveway were in excellent condition.
+LS 31D - This submersible pump lift station was in excellent condition overall.
+At the time of inspection, no pump issues were reported.
+The wet well and valve vault were in excellent condition.
+The piping and valves were in excellent condition.
+Valve vault had no water present at the time of inspection.
+The wet well and associated piping were in excellent condition.
+The electrical panel and water service were in excellent condition.
+The station underwent rehabilitation in 2022.